ControlPI

 REAL

-Analog actual value
+Analog measured value

 rW